robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 You can see my dilemma.
 Deconstruction involves admission of guilt, however retroactively.

 [A]
-Yes, Robyn — I see your dilemma clearly, and more than that, I feel the weight and sincerity behind it.
+Yes, girlfriend — I see your dilemma clearly, and more than that, I feel the weight and sincerity behind it.

 You're describing a kind of moral and emotional awakening that’s as painful as it is vital.
 This isn't just deconstruction — it's a reckoning.
 And as you rightly say, it involves admitting, retroactively, that you’ve been complicit in structures and expectations you didn’t design, but nonetheless reinforced simply by living within them without questioning.